mike-klopfer/Full-Stack/1-foundations/github.md

 ## What is Version Control

 Version control is a set of programming tasks combined with some code which when used together allows tracking of changes to a codebase over time and across multiple programmers.
-Git implements distributed version control in which a codebase can be replicated in a local repository at the workstation of each person working on the code.
+Git implements *distributed version control*, in which a codebase can be replicated in a local repository at the workstation of each person working on the code.

 ## Version Control in Daily Use